Coomera Connector (Stage 1), Coomera to Nerang

 Business case summary for Stage 1

-The business case for Coomera Connector (Stage 1) was approved in September 2021 by the Queensland Government and in February 2022 by Infrastructure Australia with additional funding secured to cover increased costs resulting from a competitive building and construction market due to COVID-19, and higher material and labour costs being experienced throughout Australia.
+The business case for the Coomera Connector (Stage 1) was approved in September 2021 by the Queensland Government and in February 2022 by Infrastructure Australia with additional funding secured to cover increased costs resulting from a competitive building and construction market due to COVID-19, and higher material and labour costs being experienced throughout Australia.

 The complete Stage 1 business case is more than 1,000 pages and details the extensive investigations and data completed by numerous content-experts specific to their relevant fields.
 On that basis, the majority of the report is commercial-in-confidence.